zoeferencova/system-monitor/README.md

 ## To-do

+- [ ] Update Chart component to use more traditional enter, update, exit pattern
 - [ ] Add tests (learn how to test charts showing realtime data)
 - [ ] Improve latency when connecting to remote server (updates do not always occur every second)
 - [ ] Add dropdown for selecting different stats to display on the chart